What is Peacefulness? Let's Get Clear About It.

 Let’s remember that the “cause no harm” principle of peace is incredibly strong.
 Millions of people worldwide realized that the detractors of Martin Luther King, Nelson Mandela and Gandhi were in the wrong precisely because these men behaved peacefully.
 When seen in stark contrast to peace, wrongful actions are clear.

-Maybe there is still time to give peace a chance, though I begin to wonder ...
+There is still time to give peace a chance, though in Seattle, that time is running low.

 Peace is …